 Thank you to Lenka Cathersides for the following research.

-Harry Upward was born on the 27th of Jun 1893.
+Harry Upward was born on 27th Jun 1893.

-Harry Upward was registered into South Holmwood Church of England School on the 29th of Aug 1898 by his father Jeremiah.
+Harry Upward was registered into South Holmwood Church of England School on 29th Aug 1898 by his father Jeremiah.
 At the time of the school admission the family lived near Norfolk Farm.
 Harry withdrew from the school in September 1900.

 Harry Upward Neglect Report Dorking Advertiser © findmypast.co.uk

-South Holmwood Church of England School in its 1900 log book entry of the 3rd of Sep states that John and Harry Upward were very neglected children with extremely irregular attendance and that they were removed to the Dorking Workhouse.
+The South Holmwood Church of England School in its 1900 log book entry of the 3rd of Sep states that John and Harry Upward were very neglected children with extremely irregular attendance and that they were removed to the Dorking Workhouse.

-By the time of the 1901 Census, Harry’s parents Emily and Jeremiah and 20 years old brother George moved in with Emily’s sister Sarah Kempshall and her family to Mill Bottom, Holmwood, Dorking.
+By the time of the 1901 Census, Harry’s parents Emily and Jeremiah and 20 year old brother George moved in with Emily’s sister Sarah Kempshall and her family to Mill Bottom, Holmwood, Dorking.
 Emily was working as a charwoman, Jeremiah as a stock man on a farm, and George as a roadman.

 During the time of the 1901 Census, Harry was sent to St Michael’s Orphanage at Chislehurst, Kent.